emptyewer/CMPyMOL/README.md

   ```Shell
  pip install numpy
  ```
 3. PyMOL.
-(It is recommended that the user add the PyMOL installation directory to the $PATH environment variable.)
+(It is required that the user add the PyMOL installation directory to the $PATH environment variable.)
 4. Stride secondary structure assignment tool.
 This program can be downloaded from http://webclu.bio.wzw.tum.de/stride/ and compiled into a stand-alone executable.
 It is recommended that the Stride executable or its installation directory is added to the $PATH environment variable.
 NOTE: If this executable is not detected in the $PATH variable, the secondary structure calculation will be disabled in CMPyMOL.

 Mac OS X
 --------
-Users can install the python libraries using "easy_install" or "pip".
+Users can install the python libraries using ```easy_install``` or ```pip```.
 It is recommended that the user use Enthought Canopy python distribution and management package downloaded from https://www.enthought.com/products/canopy/.
 This package includes a robust python library management software and a python IDE.

 PyMOL 1.5.x can be installed using MacPorts http://www.macports.org.
 NOTE: This automatically adds the executable into the $PATH environment variable.